 Genetic testing kits and dementia

-The genetics behind Alzheimer's disease and other forms of dementia is complex and DNA testing kits cannot tell the complete story about a person's risk of developing the condition.
+The genetics behind Alzheimer's disease and other forms of dementia is complex, and DNA testing kits like 23andme cannot tell the complete story about a person's risk of developing the condition.

 What are the claims about genetic testing kits?

 There have been some stories in the news about buying kits that can tell you about your genetic makeup.
 These kits include testing for genes that can influence your risk of developing certain conditions, including Alzheimer's disease.